MicrosoftDocs/power-automate-docs/flow-docs/web-api.md

 > [!NOTE]
 > You cannot delete a flow that's turned on.
 You must first turn off the flow (see **Updating a flow** above) or else you will see the error: `Cannot delete an active workflow definition.`

-## List users flow is shared with
+## Get users a flow is shared with

-Listing the users with access uses a *function* in CDS.
+Listing the users with access uses a *function* in CDS for Apps.
 This function takes a single parameter of `Target`:

 ```http
 GET https://org00000000.crm0.dynamics.com/api/data/v9.1/RetrieveSharedPrincipalsAndAccess(Target=@tid)?@tid={'@odata.id':'workflows(00000000-0000-0000-0000-000000000002)'}